Terms of Business

 |£101 – £500.99||£25||£10|

 |£501 – £1000.99||£50||£15|

 |£7501 – £10000.99||£250||£75|

 Where we arrange low or non-commission paying products, we will charge an arrangement fee and will advise you of the actual amount at the time of quotation or renewal.
 These fees may be subject to change.
 Where there are changes, we will confirm this clearly and the actual amount will always be disclosed to you before you commit to purchasing the product.
-To the extent that it is not possible for an amount to be given the firm will provide the basis for its calculation.
+To the extent that it is not possible for an amount to be given we will provide the basis for its calculation.